apache/flink/docs/dev/stream/state/state.md

 retrieve an `Iterable` over all currently stored mappings.
 Mappings are added using `put(UK, UV)` or `putAll(Map<UK, UV>)`.
 The value associated with a user key can be retrieved using `get(UK)`.
 The iterable views for mappings, keys and values can be retrieved using `entries()`, `keys()` and `values()` respectively.
+You can also use `isEmpty()` to check whether this map contains any key-value mappings.

 All types of state also have a method `clear()` that clears the state for the currently active key, i.e. the key of the input element.